Education Session Information - Wednesday, September 25th

 MyRec.com User Group

 Software that Simplifies your Recreation Management This session for current MyRec.com users will cover all features of the software including important updates since we last met.
-We will highlight our newest features, demonstrate how you could and should use the system while giving you tips and tricks to make your life easier.
-There will be a question/answer period for all involved.
-Let us share how you simplify your recreation management!
+For the first hour and a half, we will highlight our newest features, demonstrate how you could and should use the system and give you tips and tricks to make your life easier.
+For the last half of the session, there will be a question/answer period for all involved.
+Let's share how you simplify your recreation management!

 Block 2